RossNordby/SoftPromptsForEvaluation/README.md

 # Soft Prompts For Evaluation

-Code associated with the (upcoming) paper, [Soft Prompts For Evaluation: Measuring Conditional Distance of Capabilities](https://1drv.ms/b/s!AkbNRQZiRerJ60FS9KJ1qqIo9qyC?e=2AqBeH).
+Code associated with the (upcoming) paper, [Soft Prompts for Evaluation: Measuring Conditional Distance of Capabilities](https://1drv.ms/b/s!AkbNRQZiRerJ60FS9KJ1qqIo9qyC?e=2AqBeH).

 The onedrive link used at the time of writing will likely expire.
 Ideally, it will be replaced with a complete version on arxiv soonishly.